-Last names beginning with letters Gb-N
+Last names beginning with letters Gb-Sc

 Summer Mattina joined Parks College in May of 2014.
 Prior to that, she served other campuses in both academic affairs and student development roles.
 Mattina has focused on academic advising, co-curricular multicultural programs, non-traditional student services, and leadership and involvement programs.
 She has also worked with the Warrior Transition Battalion at Fort Benning, Georgia, to develop and deliver college readiness programs for military service-members and their families.

-As an academic adviser for Parks College, she seeks to build trusting learning partnerships with students that promote critical reflection, engaged inquiry and student success.
+As an academic advisor for Parks College, she seeks to build trusting learning partnerships with students that promote critical reflection, engaged inquiry and student success.
 She enjoys helping students arrive at clarity amidst the sometimes chaotic challenges life can present and loves to see students grow as they set and achieve their academic, personal and career goals.

 Last names beginning with letters Y-Z and select students throughout alphabet